On this page:

 If professional supervision is part of your practicum plan, a list of supervisors can be obtained by emailing professional.development@ccdhb.org.nz once your application is approved.

-Clinical mentoring
+Clinical Mentoring

 Application for up to 10-hours clinical mentoring support must be approved prior to undertaking a course requiring this.

 This support is only available for courses that require clinical mentoring/clinical mentor in addition to academic teaching/mentoring.
-Clinical mentoring must be negotiated by the nurse enrolling in the course in consultation with their Line Manager and Workforce & Practice Development Unit at the time of your HW career conversation.
+Clinical mentoring must be negotiated by the nurse enrolling in the course in consultation with their Line Manager and Workforce & Practice Development Unit at the time of your career conversation.
 Approval will be documented in their confirmation email.

-Clinical mentoring is the provision of clinical teaching and coaching to support the HW trainee (nurse) to extend knowledge and skills through clinical experience, critical thinking, skilled health assessment and comprehension of diagnostic measures and outcomes.
+Clinical mentoring is the provision of clinical teaching and coaching to support the trainee (nurse) to extend knowledge and skills through clinical experience, critical thinking, skilled health assessment and comprehension of diagnostic measures and outcomes.
 These skills are required for evidence based clinical reasoning.

 Assessment courses that may require clinical mentoring